 [Regulation 2 inserted in Gazette 10 Jun 2008 p.
 2462.]

-3. Offences and penalties
+3. Offences and penalties prescribed (Act s.
+102)

 (1) The offences described in Schedule 1 are prescribed for the purposes of section 102 of the Act and the penalty appearing in the final column of that Schedule, directly opposite an offence, is the prescribed penalty in respect of that offence, if dealt with under that section.